 Read “Why Use Sea Foam Fuel Additive in a Lawn Mower” to learn mower about fuel additives and their advantages.

-To use Sea Foam, add the stabilizer to a full tank of fresh fuel according the directions on the bottle.
-Start the mower and let the mower run for a few minutes to allow the stabilizer work through the fuel system.
-Sea Foam fuel additives will stabilize fuel up to 2 years.
+To use Sea Foam, add the stabilizer to fresh fuel according to the directions on the bottle.
+Add to the fuel tank.
+Start the mower and let the mower run for a few minutes to allow the stabilizer to work its way through the fuel system.
+Sea Foam fuel additives will stabilize fuel for up to 2 years.

 Make sure you are running the right fuel through your lawn mower.